 How to Draft a Prenup You Never Plan to Use

-Before you enter the contract of marriage, you need to have a plan about what to do if one of you breaches that contract and you need to divorce.
-Of course, nobody goes into a marriage planning a divorce and our hope is that it is something that you never have to experience.
+Before you enter the contract of marriage, you should have a plan about what to do if you decide to divorce.
+Of course, nobody goes into a marriage by planning for divorce. and our hope is that it is something that you never have to experience.

 Drafting a Prenup

 The prenuptial agreement lawyers of Petrelli Previtera believe that it is important to negotiate and execute a fair and legally binding prenuptial agreement with the person you love before other things get in the way.
 In order to do so, it is important that:

 1. The document is equitable.